kylerove/pediatricurologybook/_chapters/01-01_embryology-of-urinary-tract.md

 ### Key Points
 {:.key-points-head}

-Gonadal and ductal differentiation is outlined in ([Table 1](#table-1){:.table-link}) The undifferentiated gonad and primordial germ cells can develop into the testis with spermatogonia or the ovary with oogonia.
+Gonadal and ductal differentiation is outlined in [Table 1](#table-1){:.table-link}.
+The undifferentiated gonad and primordial germ cells can develop into the testis with spermatogonia or the ovary with oogonia.
 The subsequent hormone secretion from these gonads influences the mesonephric (Wolffian) duct to become the epididymis, appendix epididymis, vas deferens, ejaculatory duct, and seminal vesicle or the paramesonephric (Müllerian) duct to become the fallopian tube, uterus, cervix, and proximal vagina.
 {:.key-points-paragraph}

 ## External Genitalia